-- (b) Financial risk management policies and objectives (cont'd) - (vi) Liquidity risk management (cont'd)
+- (b) Financial risk management policies and objectives (Continued) - (vi) Liquidity risk management (Continued)

-Non-derivative financial assets (cont'd)
+Non-derivative financial assets

 The following table details the expected maturity for non-derivative financial assets based on the undiscounted contractual maturities of the financial assets including interest that will be earned on those assets.
 The adjustment column represents the future interest which is not included in the carrying amount of the financial asset on the statements of financial position.